microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/18-tbd/README.md

 ## Pre-Lecture Quiz

 [Pre-lecture quiz]()

+1. What is the cloud?
+   1. A collection of Databases for storing big data.
+   2. TRUE : A collection of pay-as-you-go computing services over the internet.
+   3. A visible mass of particles suspended in the air.
+2. What are some advantages of the cloud?
+   1. TRUE : Flexibility, Scalability, Reliability, Security
+   2. Flexibility, Scalability, Reliability, Variability
+   3. Clarity, Scalability, Reliability, Variability
+3. Which one is not necessarily a good reason for choosing the cloud?
+   1. Using Machine Learning and data intelligence services
+   2. Processing large amounts of data
+   3. TRUE : Storing sensitive/confidential governmental data

 ## 1. Introduction
 ### 1.1 What is Azure Machine Learning?
 Data scientists expend a lot of effort exploring and pre-processing data, and trying various types of model-training algorithms to produce accurate models, which is time consuming, and often makes inefficient use of expensive compute hardware.